Pet Ultrasound Services

 Ultrasound technology allows veterinarians to examine the size and texture of the internal organs to determine if surgery is needed or if a disease or other condition is present.
 It can also be used to perform biopsies.
 In many cases, the ultrasound exam follows the X-ray exam, which aids in a more accurate diagnosis.

 An abdominal ultrasound exam involves examining the abdominal organs (bladder, kidneys, gallbladder, stomach, adrenal glands, etc.).
 We can also perform non-cardiac thoracic exams, which involve an assessment of the lungs.
-These exams are used to diagnose any of the following conditions:
+These ultrasound-guided techniques are used to assist in the process or support the diagnosis of many diseases and conditions that include:

 - Kidney or bladder infections